 We're going to get this started by looking at alternative shaving lubricants you might already have around the house.
 Now, some of you embrace the bachelor lifestyle way too openly, and you're going to have an embarrassing shortage of these goods.
 Most of them should be in every home.
 Keep that in mind.
 Others are on point with your skincare, and you probably have superior options to what you see listed.
 That's great.
 These suggestions are more about the gist of things than the ultimate, definitive list of shaving gel alternatives.

 Please, please tells us that you have soap.
 If this is off your list, you have much bigger problems than shaving cream.
 Jokes aside, soap is the classic alternative.
-People used it for many, many years before shaving creams were really even a thing, and in a pinch, soap can still get things done.
+Many years before shaving creams were even a thing, people used it for many, and in a pinch, soap can still get things done.

 A few notes will help you.
 First, liquid soap is better than bar soap.
 That should be obvious.
 If you are using bar soap, be vigorous.
 You need a good, thick lather for a safe shave.
 If you skimp on the soap, you'll pay the price in blood.
 That came out grosser than intended, but it's still literally true.